sabrinasabita/mk-new-era/README.md

 Allows you to insert code or text in the header or footer of your WordPress blog Version 1.4.5 | By WPBeginner | View details

-Or you can install it from the installed plugin installation folder: plugins/mk-new-era/reqplugins/insert-headers-and-footers.1.4.5.zip
+Or you can install it from the installed plugin "mk-new-era" installation folder:
+  /plugins/mk-new-era/reqplugins/insert-headers-and-footers.1.4.5.zip

 4. Once both plugins installed, activate them.